 To benefit from your lead scoring tool, you’ll want to collect data from various sources, including:

 Marketing analytics tools can provide a wealth of information about your potential customers’ behaviors and preferences.
-You can track a number of key metrics, including email open and click-through rates, resource downloads, website visits, and conversion rates.
+You can track key metrics, including email open and click-through rates, resource downloads, website visits, and conversion rates.

 You can even see how much revenue your marketing activities have generated, giving you an idea of which individuals are more likely to turn into customers.